FirstGearGames/FishNet/.github/ISSUE_TEMPLATE/bug_report.md

 **General**
 Unity version:
 Fish-Networking version:
-Link to Discord where you troubleshot the issue:
+Link on our Discord where you troubleshot the issue:

 **Description**
 A clear and concise description of what the bug is.